crispinbevin/pipeline/task-1/readme.md

 # Install dependencies
 pip install -r requirements.txt

-#Create folder to place documents
+#Create folder to place documents OR place documents in the same directory and parse it by speicifying in command line
 mkdir docs

 # Run the script
+# Process a single file
+python script.py ./path/to/document.pdf

+# Process all PDFs in a directory
+python script.py ./path/to/pdfs

+# Default to "./input-docs" if nothing provided
-python doc_extract_preprocess.py
+python script.py

-#Output files will be in processed_docs.jsonl and tables folder